vaidehi117/mongoose-salon/README.md

-Hair Salon Appoinments
+Hair Salon Appointments
-This Project is build using JavaScript, EJS, and CSS.
-It allows the user to create a hair appoinments.
-User can see all the appointment details.
-User can also leave a review and rating for the salon as well as edit the reviews.
+This Project is built using JavaScript, EJS, and CSS.
+It allows the user to create hair appointments.
+Users can see all the appointment details.
+Users can also leave a review and rating for the salon and edit the reviews.

 Next Steps:
-Implement coustomers contect number
+Implement the customer's contact number
-User can update the appointment date and time if needed
+Users can update the appointment date and time if needed